liannarnold/liannarnold.github.io/README.md

 ## Introduction

-Welcome to my projects website!
-This site is designed to provide an overview of my work, skills, and experiences.
+Welcome to my website!
+This site is designed to show off my skills and projects.

 ## Technologies Used